jasminewoo/nico_crawler/README.md

 # nico_crawler

 - Download & convert nico videos as audio files.
-- Queue-based concurrent downloads (Recommended: up to 4)
+- Mutithread support (Recommended: 4 threads)
-- Failed downloads get added back to the end of the queue
+- Failed downloads get added back to the end of the queue so they get tried again
-- The queue periodically gets written to the disk in case of application/system shutdown
+- The in-memory queue periodically gets written to the disk in case of application/system shutdown

 ## One-time Setup